 Day 13 HONG KONG

 Your sightseeing tour begins with a ride on the popular STAR FERRY from Kowloon Island to Hong Kong Island.
 On arrival, take a CABLE-CAR RIDE up Victoria Peak for panoramic vistas.
 Then, explore the old Sheung Wan neighborhood and visit the DRIED SEAFOOD MARKET.
-Savor a DIM SUM feast for lunch before traversing the Central District aboard the historic DOUBLE-DECKER TRAM, commonly referred to as the “Ding Ding” due to the sound of its bell.
-The evening is at your leisure.
+Savor a DIM SUM feast for lunch before traversing the Central District aboard the historic DOUBLE DECKER TRAM, commonly referred to as the “Ding Ding,” due to the sound of its bell.
+The remainder of the day is at your leisure.

 Day 14 HONG KONG

 Enjoy a full day to explore Hong Kong and the surrounding area on your own.
 Perhaps consider an excursion to see the Giant Buddha on Lantau Island, explore nearby Macau, visit the Temple Street night market, or take a sunset cruise on the harbor.

 Day 15 HONG KONG